ac380/kaliConfiguration/README.md

 ## To-do
 - Make a config for non virtualized kali instances
 - Add all the needed tools, wordlists, and so on to make sure kali is complete even on minimal installations
+- Find a way to implement all customizations automatically and without rebooting.